theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT year FROM surveys;

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability; this is part of the best practices for SQL-style code.
+Every query must end in a semicolon.
+This is how the software knows this is the end of the query.

 To run the query in SQLite, click on the RunSQL button that is underneath the text box.
+If you were doing this at a command-line interface, you would just hit "enter."

 ![Run query](http://amyehodge.github.io/Beginning_SQL/images/BSQL6.png "Run query")